Jai-Anand-JA/CSI/README.md

 # CSI
-Assignments of Celebal Summer Internship
+This repository contains all weekly assignments of Celebal Summer Internship.